 The Jungfrau Railway, a pioneering masterpiece among mountain railways, went into service in 1912.
 The cogwheel railway takes passengers from Kleine Scheidegg to the Jungfraujoch-Top of Europe, which at 3,454 metres is Europe’s highest-altitude railway station in a world of rock, ice and snow.
 The journey to Europe's highest railway station.
 Seven of the nine kilometres of railway are in a tunnel hewn in the rock of the Eiger and Mönch.
-The train stops for five minutes at each of two intermediate stations, the Eigerwand (Eiger Wall) and Eismeer (Sea of Ice), where passengers can marvel at the fascinating mountain world through panorama windows.
-The Jungfrau Railway climbs a height difference of 1400 metres in around 50 minutes.
+The train stops for five minutes at the station Eismeer (Sea of Ice), where passengers can marvel at the fascinating mountain world through panorama windows.
+The Jungfrau Railway climbs a height difference of 1400 metres in 35 minutes.

 On 20 December 1893, industrialist Adolf Guyer-Zeller applied for a concession to build a rack railway from the station of the Wengernalp Railway (WAB) on Kleine Scheidegg to the summit of the Jungfrau, via a long tunnel through the Eiger and Mönch mountain.
 The Federal Council granted the concession on 21 December 1894.
 From the very start, Guyer-Zeller planned for the Jungfrau Railway to be driven by electricity and thus obtained the water rights to the two Lütschinen rivers.
 On 10 June 1896, he was granted the concession to build a power plant.